augustovictor/guides/Architecture.md

             - What will this grow to in the future?
             - What will the business impact be if the system is unavailable?
         - Identify constraints:
+            - Constraints are put there to guide the team and mitigate risks by providing vision with clear goals;
             - Time
             - Resource
             - Budget